glebis/video-gallery-generator/README.md

 * Allows setting image margin and margin color.
 * Background and margin colors can be customized.
 * Can be used as a command line script with customizable parameters.
+* Supports the addition of titles to each image in the gallery.
+The titles can be specified in a text file, with each line in the format "filename.jpg:Title text".
+The titles can be animated with a fade-in and fade-out effect, and the font, size, weight, and color can be customized.

 ## Usage